Explore Regional Flavors

 The growing interest in Japanese cuisine and culture by people from all over the world has fueled a dramatic increase in tourism to Japan, inspired by the desire to experience truly authentic Japanese food at the source.

-Savor Japan certification is designed to draw attention to the local brand that come from the numerous farming, mountain and fishing villages throughout Japan where food is a way of life, and lead to an increase in interpersonal exchanges through a deeper discovery of Japanese cuisine and the enjoyment of unforgettable experiences in authentic Japanese food culture.
+The Savor Japan certification is designed to draw attention to the local brand that come from the numerous farming, mountain and fishing villages throughout Japan where food is a way of life, and lead to an increase in interpersonal exchanges through a deeper discovery of Japanese cuisine and the enjoyment of unforgettable experiences in authentic Japanese food culture.

-A Savor Japan Project Association will provide support to further the efforts of the project overall and increase the number of foreign tourists visiting certified Savor Japan areas.
+The Savor Japan Project Association will provide support to further the efforts of the project overall and increase the number of foreign tourists visiting certified Savor Japan areas.
 This support will include assistance to improve the effectiveness of local initiatives, workshops, dispatching experts who can help with specific challenges and needs, and promoting exchanges through network building.

 By integrating strategic communications for the Savor Japan Project, information will be efficiently disseminated externally, providing a higher level of appeal and enhancing the brand power of Savor Japan.